Porsche Boxster Interior

 - "And, when it stows, it doesn't stow in the same place that you keep your luggage, as it does in those other roadsters.
 So, top up or down, there's always a decent chunk of storage space in the trunk -- and, as before, there's another luggage compartment where most cars have their engine." -- Automobile Magazine

 - "Luggage capacity, though, remains rather limited, with 5.3 cubic feet in a deep cubbyhole up front ahead of the fuel tank and 4.6 cubic feet in a shallow hold behind the engine at the rear." -- Edmunds

 - "The only other gripe is a relative lack of interior storage, particularly in the doors, but such is the price of a small footprint and a compact cabin.
 And anyway, you've always got two trunks." -- Autoblog

 Next Steps: Porsche Boxster

-- Find low financing rates for the Porsche Boxster
+- View the best prices for the 2013 Porsche Boxster

 - See what others paid for the 2013 Porsche Boxster

 - Search used Porsche Boxster for sale (645 listings)